Pearl Harbor Naval Shipyard & IMF Dry Dock 5 Anchoring Ceremony

 |0

-This work, Pearl Harbor Naval Shipyard & IMF Dry Dock 5 Anchoring Ceremony, by Justice Vannatta, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pearl Harbor Naval Shipyard & IMF Dry Dock 5 Anchoring Ceremony [Image 11 of 11], by Justice Vannatta, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Joint Base Pearl Harbor - Hickam